 Oh, diagramming sentences.
 It comes up again and again, doesn’t it?
 There are few who went through the process who remember it as any fun (I know I didn’t think it was!), but at the same time, there are few who went through it, who remain totally baffled on the elements of sentence structure.
 I’m of the school of thought that you have to know the rules of writing before you can break them—or redefine them.
 Is it possible to teach the subtleties in different ways?
 Probably.
 Finding out that answer is a bit of a mission of mine.
 But I digress…

 Thank you so much, Patricia A. Smith, for taking the time to talk about the editing process of your first published book, and happy writing, everyone!

-Sign-up for my writing tips email newsletter for more interviews like this.
+Join 1,000+ subscribers and sign-up for my writing tips email newsletter for more interviews like this.